- All of DX10 hardware (GeForce 8, 9, 200; AMD Radeon HD 2000-4000) (1)

 Always use the latest drivers provided by your graphics card vendor! (unless a certain driver version is known to give problems)

 We support all iOS devices (Apple TV and watch excluded) that run iOS 6 and above. iOS 8 is required for 64 bit support.
-As with Android, OpenGL ES 1.1-3.0 is supported and making use of the glsl optimizer is recommended.
+As with Android, OpenGL ES 2.0+ is supported.